Pause on student loan payments about to end for millions

 Whether the restarting of payments impacts Biden’s reelection campaign is contingent on if voters still have the issue top of mind by Election Day.
 Some advocates say young voters would make it a major issue.

-“Our argument is that it is a really poor political strategy for people to be getting student loan bills in the mail at the same time as they’re getting their ballots, and that’s going to lead to huge democratic collusion and decreased turnout,” Brewington said.
+“Our argument is that it is a really poor political strategy for people to be getting student loan bills in the mail at the same time as they’re getting their ballots, and that’s going to lead to huge Democratic disillusionment and decreased turnout,” Brewington said.

 But while Cardona’s comments are concerning to some, not all hope is lost.